Takahashi Kentaro Style: Building a Body for Kendo

 Flexibility = injury prevention

-Takahashi : "So I think training is important.
+Takahashi"So I think training is important.
 It's not just about muscle strength.
-When we think of training, we tend to think of muscle training, like weight training, but I think that improving flexibility, including stretching, is also an important part of training."
+When we think of training, we tend to think of muscle strength training, like weight training, but I think that improving flexibility, including stretching, is also an important form of training."

 Training required of players